LCCZK/humanoid-swe-challenge/README.md

 - **`scripts/`** — playback scripts to replay logged action sequences with the MuJoCo viewer

 ## Known Issues
-- Whether the tasks can be solved successfully may depend on the LLM model used and the initial prompt; the included default prompt and model have been tested with the model `qwen/qwen3.6-35b-a3b:2` hosted locally with LM-Studio with temperature 0, but may not work well with other models or prompts out of the box.
+- Whether the tasks can be solved successfully may depend on the LLM model used and the initial prompt; the included default prompt and model have been tested with the model `qwen/qwen3.6-35b-a3b:2` hosted locally with LM-Studio with `temperature 0`, but may not work well with other models or prompts out of the box.
 Please experiment with different prompts and models if you are having trouble getting the agent to solve the tasks.

 - The agent may occasionally issue invalid tool calls (e.g. non-numeric velocity values) which cause the MCP server to error.
 The agent will not recover from this and must be restarted.

-- Scripts in `scripts/` are not fully tested on MacOS; please reach out if you encounter any issues running them.

-- MuJoCo reders may not display properly with `render_mode="human"` on some platforms; try switching to `render_mode="rgb_array"` if you encounter compatibility issues.
+- MuJoCo renderer may not display properly with `render_mode="human"` on some platforms; try switching to `render_mode="rgb_array"` if you encounter compatibility issues.

 ## Installation